-Online access to the SRF’s Journal – Reproduction
+Online access to the SRF’s Journals – Reproduction and Reproduction and Fertility

-The SRF is delighted to offer ALL members online access to its Journal Reproduction as part of their membership package.
-Reproduction is a leading journal in the field (Impact factor 3.086) and offers a popular Journal-based learning programme.
-Discussions are underway to introduce a prize for the best research paper published by an SRF member in Reproduction.
+The SRF is delighted to offer ALL members online access to its Journals, Reproduction and Reproduction and Fertility as part of their membership package.
+Reproduction is a leading journal in the field (Impact factor 3.906 – 2020) and offers a popular Journal-based learning programme.
+Reproduction and Fertility is the Society’s new open-access journal, launched in 2020.

 Additional Reduced Subscriptions

 SRF Members are entitled to a discounted subscription for the following journals; Andrology; Human Reproduction; Molecular Human Reproduction; Human Reproduction Update.

 Members are also entitled to a 50% discount for their first two years of individual Royal Society of Biology membership and other benefits.
 Further informaion

 Discounted registration fees and bursaries to attend Fertility

 SRF members qualify for highly discounted rates and bursaries to attend Fertility.
 Fertility is held jointly with the British Fertility Society and the Association of Clinical Embryologists in January of each year.

 The purpose of the SRF Scholarship Fund is to support SRF members to develop and maintain their research programmes.
 Following consultation with our members, the SRF offers 5 separate Scholarship funds, an Academic Scholarship, a Research Fellow Scholarship, an Early Career Researcher Scholarship, a Return to Research Scholarship and new for 2022 a Collaborative Research Scholarship.
 Further Informaton.